vr0n/elfred/README.md

 ```

 The `print_*` functions included with Ælfred are just examples that are intended to
-be used if you don't care or need a specific format of the output.
+be used if you don't care or don't need a specific format of the output.
 They are not
 formatted in a pretty or easily readable way, especially if there are several
 program or sections headers.